 The course is intended for Doctoral Academy members who have not submitted their PhD theses and are interested in improving their scientific writing skills.

 At the first zoom appointment you will receive more detailed information about the digital course of the event.

 |Cooperation:||In cooperation with the Writing Centre of RWTH Aachen University.|

-The application for this course will take place between May 10th and May17th 2022 online via your user account on the website of the Language Center.
+The application for this course will take place between March 27th and April 4th 2023 online via your user account on the website of the Language Center.
 There is no guarantee that you will be accepted for this course.
-You can view the result of the course place allocation in your user account on the evening of May 18th 2022.
+You can view the result of the course place allocation the earliest on ... in your user account.

 You will need a RWTH User ID ("TIM-Kennung") to enrol in a Language Center course.
 Doctoral students who have neither a matriculation number nor a RWTH User ID should contact the CDS directly.